-- Provide information to adapt physical activity to people with CKD and ESRD - Offer practical tools that help carers to adapt physical exercises to ESRD patients and in each stage of CKD - Useful information to adapt physical activity to people with CKD and ESRD - Practical tools that help careers to adapt physical exercises to ESRD patients and in each stage of CKD - Useful information on fistulas for people with CKD who are going to receive hemodialysis treatment. - Practical tools for the CKD patient and her carer on fistula care. - Acquire the necessary knowledge about some common problems in patients with kidney diseases.
+- Provide information to adapt physical activity to people with CKD and ESRD - Offer practical tools that help carers to adapt physical exercises to ESRD patients and in each stage of CKD - Useful information to adapt physical activity to people with CKD and ESRD - Practical tools that help careers to adapt physical exercises to ESRD patients and in each stage of CKD - Useful - information on fistulas for people with CKD who are going to receive hemodialysis treatment. - Practical tools for the CKD patient and her carer on fistula care. - Acquire the necessary eCourse for informal carers of patients with Chronic kidney disease